-And there are also sites made by practitioners in their own name.
-All this is listed on the link page of the site.
-There are also many sites that present the method in various languages.
-Some sites such as the English, Spanish, Italian, Portuguese etc. sites are a copy of the French site.
+Then, several sites made by practitioners in their name are listed on the link page of the site.
+And several others that are copies of the French site present the method in various languages such as English, Spanish, Italian, Portuguese, etc.

-A.: To pursue this little investigation, I got help from a friend whose job is an investigative journalist.
+A.: To pursue this little investigation, I got help from a friend whose job is as an investigative journalist.
 After explaining the data to him, we decided to call the head office directly to ask a few pre-defined questions.
-Although we didn’t have the person in charge directly, but a person in charge of IT follow-up, we were able to get some answers.
+Although we didn’t have the person in charge directly, a person in charge of IT follow-up, we were able to get some answers.

 At the same time, we should also note his relentlessness towards the Catholic Church, which he accused of wanting to prevent it from disseminating his discoveries on the scientific explanation of the miraculous apparitions and especially on the famous sun dance, the precursor sign of the Fatima apparitions, and which the Catholic Church called “the jewel of the Catholic Church”.
 Several telegrams sent to the Vatican got him into trouble.